Dr Wenbin Li

 Dr Da Chen

-Dr. Da Chen is currently a Lecturer in the Department of Computer Science at the University of Bath.
-Prior to this, he was a Postdoc researcher in a joint project between Alibaba Group and The Institute of Automation, Chinese Academy of Sciences.
+I am currently a Lecturer in the Department of Computer Science at the University of Bath.
+Prior to this, I was a Postdoc researcher in a joint project between Alibaba Group and The Institute of Automation, Chinese Academy of Sciences.

-His research focuses on computer vision, machine learning, multimodal learning, and related areas.
-He is particularly interested in solving complex practical tasks under “limited” data conditions, such as learning with limited labelled data, out-of-distribution data, cross-domain learning, incremental learning, etc. To this end, he has proposed multiple solutions for few-shot learning image classification, out-of-distribution detection, and other tasks.
-He is also interested in video-related computer vision and multimodal learning tasks such as video summarization, video object detection, dense video captioning, etc.
+My research focuses on computer vision, machine learning, multimodal learning, and related areas.
+I am particularly interested in solving complex practical tasks under “limited” data conditions, such as learning with limited labelled data, out-of-distribution data, cross-domain learning, incremental learning, etc. To this end, I have proposed multiple solutions for few-shot learning image classification, out-of-distribution detection, and other tasks.
+I am also interested in video-related computer vision and multimodal learning tasks such as video summarization, video object detection, dense video captioning, etc.

 https://researchportal.bath.ac.uk/en/persons/chen-chen-2